Uzbekistan: 13 Days on the Silk Road

 • Note: because we were staying inside the city walls, we did not buy a pass and therefore we would have had to pay individual fees for certain buildings.
 We opted to skip buildings that were not free to access given the heavy touristing we had already done across Uzbekistan.

-Day trip to Khorezem Fortresses
+Day trips from Khiva to Khorezem Fortresses

 • Don’t make our mistakes: if you book the Khorezem Fortresses tour with your hotel, request a guide if you’re not reading up on it beforehand.
 We booked a car with our hotel and thought there would be more information shared.
 This was our bad for not confirming.
 This Ancient Khorezem Unesco Guide added a lot of color for us after the tour.
 If you’re interested in 4th & 3rd century BCE fortresses, this will be your cup of tea.
 The standard route: